 Reliquary containing the chains of St. Peter.

 The Palazzo dei Conservatori was built in the Middle Ages for the local magistrate on top of a sixth century BC temple dedicated to Jupiter "Maximus Capitolinus".
 It was the first use of a giant order that spanned two storeys, here with a range of Cornthean pilasters and subsidiary Ionic columns flanking the ground-floorloggia openings and the second-floor windows.
 Another giant order would serve later for the exterior of St-Peter's Basilica.
-Its facade was updated by Michelangelo in the 1530s and again later numerous times.
+Its facade was updated by Michelangelo in the

 The Monumento Nazionale a Vittorio Emanuele II (National Monument of Victor Emmanuel II) or Altare della Patria (Altar of the Fatherland) or "Il Vittoriano" is a monument to honour Victor Emmanuel, the first king of a unified Italy.
 It occupies a site between the Piazza Venezia and the Capitoline Hill.
 It was inaugurated in 1911 and completed in 1935.
 Romans like to nickname it: the wedding cake.